 - 8.5.
-The revenue limits set by the Annual Revenue Requirement apply to the sum of revenues received from both electricity tariffs and other consumer charges: - (a) Revenues from electricity tariffs paid by consumers for the supply of electricity typically (although not necessarily) consist of some or all the following a fixed customer service charge (RM/month), an energy charge (or multiple energy charges) for metered electricity consumption (sen/kWh), and a demand charge (RM/kW). - (b) Revenues from other consumer charges include, without limitation, connected load charges, power factor penalties, welding penalties, temporary supply charges, and individual street lighting charges.
+The revenue limits set by the Annual Revenue Requirement apply to the sum of revenues received from both electricity tariffs and other consumer charges: - (a) Revenues from electricity tariffs paid by consumers for the supply of electricity typically (although not necessarily) consist of some or all the following - a fixed customer service charge (RM/month), an energy charge (or multiple energy charges) for metered electricity consumption (sen/kWh), and a demand charge (RM/kW). - 8.6.
+Revenues from other consumer charges include, without limitation, connected load charges, power factor penalties, welding penalties, temporary supply charges, and individual street lighting chages.

-Revenues from such other charges must be netted off when designing the end-use consumer electricity tariffs.
+Revenues from such other charges must be netted off when designing the end-use consumer electricity tariffs.For the avoidance of doubt, the Annual Revenue Requirement is applied to NUR Genco and NUR Distco.